Weakness Against Major Rivals Dims Dollar's Shine | MarketScreener

 "The U.S. economy is far from a recession, and the Fed is unlikely to stop tightening just because of emerging markets," said Adnan Akant, head of currencies at BNP Paribas Asset Management.
 The selloff "can go on for a while, in fits and starts."

-Federal-funds futures -- which traders use to place bets on the course of interest rates -- on Friday pointed to an 80% probability of the Fed raising rates another two or more times by the end of the year, compared with a nearly 71% probability a month ago, according to CME Group.
+Federal-funds futures -- which traders use to place bets on the course of interest rates -- on Monday pointed to a 79% probability of the Fed raising rates another two or more times by the end of the year, compared with a nearly 60% probability a month ago, according to CME Group.

 In the U.S., a fall in the dollar could ease pressure on multinational corporations whose earnings have suffered because they need to convert foreign profits into the U.S. currency.
 Globally, it could buoy commodities like oil and copper, which are priced in the U.S. currency and become more affordable to foreign buyers when the dollar weakens.

-Oil prices were up 8.6% from their mid-August lows as of Friday, while copper prices are up 2.4%.
+Oil prices were up 9.3% from their mid-August lows Monday, while copper prices are up 2.6%.

 Write to Ira Iosebashvili at ira.iosebashvili@wsj.com